coleslaw-org/coleslaw/docs/themes.md

                    `.name` and `.slug`.
 - **months**       A list of all months with posts as `yyyy-mm` strings.
 - **index**        This is the meat of the content.
-This variable has the following keys
+This variable has the following keys:
    - `id`,    the name of the page that will be rendered
    - `posts`, a list of posts (see below)
    - `title`, a string title to display to the user
 - **prev**         If this index file is part of a chain, the `id` of the previous index html in the chain.
                    If this is the first file, the value will be empty.